-That will display all the options that you can use to manage your business email account.
+That will display all the options that you can use to manage your company email account.
 For example, you can use it to manage email filters, send automated responses, change your password, and update your account.

 You can also free up your email storage and allocate storage space to your email account under this option.

 If you want to delete the email account, you’ll find the delete option at the bottom of this page.

 So that’s it!
 Your free professional business email address is set to send messages to your customers and clients.
 If you want more advanced features, you can use G Suite – the premium email service of Google.

 The pricing plans for G Suite start from $2.92 per user per month.
 You can start with its 14-day free trial before opting for the premium plan.
 If you’re satisfied with its features, you can upgrade your plan at any time.